-In the last article, we learnt about Neuroplasticity and how our brain is a malleable (changeable) structure.
 Any day to day activity in response to an external stimulus, whether it is seeing objects through our eyes, hearing sounds through our ears, feeling the sensations through our skin, smelling aromas through our nose or even thinking using our mind, makes a group of neurons to “fire” together; this results in those set of neurons “wire “together, creating new neural pathways.
 Neuroplasticity occurs throughout life but studies have shown that it is maximum between 0-2 years of life.
-When a baby is born, it has billions of neurons which are waiting to network and form pathways according to the types of stimuli, it receives.
-From 2 to 25 years, the pathways that do not get used due to lack of adequate stimuli, will get pruned (lost); our personalities are accordingly molded in proportion to the neuronal pathways that are created in our brains.
-From after 25 years, by repeated use these pathways get stronger and stronger making us who we are.
+When a baby is born, it has billions of neurons that are waiting to network and form pathways according to the types of stimuli, it receives.
+From 2 to 25 years, the pathways that do not get used due to lack of adequate stimuli will get pruned (lost); our personalities are accordingly moulded in proportion to the neuronal pathways that are created in our brains.
+From 25 years of life onwards, by repeated use, these pathways get stronger and stronger making us who we are.
 So in a way, we are what we are not because of what we learn, but what we unlearn or gets pruned.
 Hence the science of learning is based on two principles of Neuroplasticity:

-A key component of the Brighter Minds’ philosophy is influenced by the Education theories of a Japanese educator Professor Makoto Shichida.
-Dr. Shichida uses the term “right brain education, to distinguish it from the traditional education which utilizes the more linear left-brain approach to learning.
+A key component of the Brighter Minds’ philosophy is influenced by the Education theories of a Japanese educator Professor Makato Shichida.
+Dr Shichida uses the term “right-brain" education, to distinguish it from traditional education which utilizes the more linear left-brain approach to learning.
 Some of the tenets guiding his philosophy are as follows:

-- The focus should not just be academic achievement but holistic development of the child.
+The focus should not just be on academic achievement but the holistic development of the child.
 This approach can have excellent results in creating a gentle and harmonious mind where children will exhibit richly nourished sensitivity, humanity, imagination, and creativity.

 According to Shichida, Love, when expressed through positive suggestions, attitude, thinking and praise, stimulates and “opens” the inter-brain area (a region between the left and right hemispheres which includes the limbic system responsible for control of emotions), which in turn sends positive signals to open and relax the mind.
 This leads to optimum and balanced brain function.